Saakaarb/CRNN_ARC/README.md

-# Tackling battery thermal fires using AI and simulation
+# Tackling EV battery fires using AI and simulation

 ## The problem in a couple of sentences